On this same day in 1981, our lives changed with MTV.

 MTV filmed their VJs in intro and outro segments to music videos, accompanied by interviews, music news, concert dates and footage, and promotions.
 And in support of the claim that they were the world’s first 24-hour stereo video music channel, pre-taped programming was scheduled 24 hours a day, 7 days a week.

-A horde of rock bands were featured by MTV is the 1980’s, from new wave acts such as The Eurythmics, Culture Club, and Duran Duran to heavier-sounding groups like Van Halen, Bon Jovi, and Def Leppard.
+A horde of rock bands were featured by MTV in the 1980s, from new wave acts such as The Eurythmics, Culture Club, and Duran Duran to heavier-sounding groups like Van Halen, Bon Jovi, and Def Leppard.
 Some of the classic Rock acts that were featured are Journey, Billy Joel, David Bowie, The Rolling Stones, and Dire Straits, whose 1985 song and video “Money for Nothing” included the “I Want My MTV” slogan as part of its lyrics.

 MTV has since held the annual MTV Music Awards, conducted special events and live concert coverage, and produced animated series and reality programs, as well as films for cinematic viewing.
 It has also branched out to different regions worldwide, and currently targets a teenage audience.

 Here is a clip from MTV’s first ever telecast 32 years ago.